gojacketz1990/globalsqa_pom/Selenium/GlobalsQAPOM/Documentation/Reporting.md

-Install:  If you do not have allure installed, run pip install allure-pytest To run:  pytest --alluredir=allure-results to generate report allure generate allure-results --clean -o allure-report to view:  allure open allure-report
+Install:  If you do not have allure installed, run pip install allure-pytest To run:  pytest --alluredir=allure-results to generate report: allure generate allure-results --clean -o allure-report to view:  allure open allure-report

 pytest test_addcardformvalidationparameter.py -v --alluredir-allure-results